 John was not fated to remain inert forever, however.
 You see, years later, one Doctor Charles Cromwell, at the behest of Dracula himself, managed to collect the remains of John Falsworth and revive them with Dracula's aid.
 Upon his fourth resurrection, John learned all he could of Cromwell's medical knowledge, and took control of the hapless man.

 He then situated Cromwell near Falsworth manor, and transforming the doctor into a vampire, set him loose on the local populace.
-Meanwhile, John himself began slaying several locals, and then draining their blood afterward, in order to prevent the creation of new vampires and to disguise his own presence.
+Meanwhile, John himself began slaying several locals, and then draining their blood afterward, to prevent the creation of new vampires and to disguise his own presence.
 The locals eventually found Cromwell, however, and did him in by burning his house down.

 John's aging brother, despite appearances, believed his brother to be behind these vicious happenings, and called for aid from Captain America.
 Upon his arrival in England, Cap found out that the skeleton resting in the Tower of London was false, and quickly made for Falsworth Manor.
 There, he discovered John, posing as the deceased Dr. Cromwell!